netmarshall/Patrick.D.Marshall/_pages/Media-Gallery.md

 feature_row18:
   - image_path: /assets/images/Lend-Me-a-Tenor.jpg
     alt: "Lend Me a Tenor"
-    excerpt: "**Vines High School**: May 13, 2017 <br><br>*World-renowned tenor Tito Merelli has signed on to play Otello at a Cleveland opera company in the fall of 1934.
-He arrives late and, through a set of crazy circumstances, passes out after mixing wine with a huge dose of tranquilizers.
-Believing that the divo is dead, the excitable opera manager taps his hapless assistant, an aspiring singer named Max, to suit up as the Moor and replace Merelli. *  <br><br>Featuring John Marshall, in his onstage singng debut, as Max"
+    excerpt: "**Vines High School**: May 13, 2017 <br><br>*Set in the 1930s, Lend Me a Tenor is a madcap screwball comedy that takes place when Tito Merelli, the fiery-tempered and world famous Italian superstar, arrives in Cleveland, Ohio to make his debut with the local opera and promptly goes missing.
+As Saunders, the show’s presenter, conspires to cover for Tito’s absence, he taps his hapless assistant, an **aspiring singer named Max**, to suit up and replace Merelli.*  <br><br>Featuring John Marshall, in his onstage singng debut, as Max"
 feature_row19:
   - image_path: /assets/images/The-Drowsey-Chaperone-VHS.jpg
     alt: "The Drowsey Chaperone"